jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 ## Introduction
 I love to travel, and nearly everywhere I go, I end up using Airbnb to book my stay.
 Over time, I've noticed an upwards trendline in cleaning fees for Airbnb bookings.
 This has me thinking that a good business opportunity exists in creating an Airbnb cleaning business.
 For this project I am going to analyze Airbnb data for New York city.
-The data is collected by [inside Airbnb](insideairbnb.com) and I  will be using Excel, SQL(Big Query) and Tableau in order to solve the business tasks.
+The data I will be using is collected by [inside Airbnb](insideairbnb.com) and I  will be using Excel, SQL(Big Query) and Tableau in order to solve the business tasks.